Darxo/Hardened/README.md

 This section can be skipped by any regular user.
 It is only meant as an overview about the extend of new functions and members added by this mod

+- Add `::Tactical.TurnSequenceBar.HD_protectTurnEnd()` for briefly preventing the player from ending the curren turn, if the setting is enabled
 - Add shared boilerplate code for location build actions into `faction_action`
 - Add `actor.m.ChestConditionRoll = null` and `actor.m.HelmetConditionRoll = null` which can be assigned WeightedContainer to define armor condtition percentages of the assigned armors
 - Add `::Hardened.util.registerScenario(_script)` for registering new custom tactical scenarios inheriting from `scenario_hd_template`